critterandguitari/Organelle_Manual/manual.md

 -   The foot `Pedal` port is a 1/4" jack.
 It is intended to be connected     to a keyboard sustain-/damper-style pedal, which will deliver on/off messages to your patch.

-> **NOTE:** Organelle presumes that any sustain/damper pedal used has a "normally closed position" (negative polarity).
+> **NOTE:** Organelle presumes that any sustain/damper pedal used has a "normally closed position" (negative polarity).

 > **NOTE:** If an expression pedal is connected, your patch should > receive a continuous range of values.
 In our experience, various expression pedal models and settings tend to deliver different ranges of values.
 This can be addressed at the patch level.